trek-view/basecamp/_posts/2021-10-15-lessons-learned-when-geotagging-photos.md

 <time>2020-08-02T11:05:13.130-02:00</time>
 ```

-## Obtaining sub-second GPS times
+## Obtaining sub-second GPS times (a GoPro example)

 [Let's take GoPro's GPMD as an example](/blog/2021/metadata-exif-xmp-360-video-files-gopro-gpmd).

+Note: other manufacturers will write `GPSDateTime` values based on their own hardware and software designs, so this is a very specific example for GoPro camera's only.

-As noted in the linked post, there are many GPS points reported (up to 18) without `GPSDateTime` values.
+As noted in the post linked above, there are many GPS points reported (up to 18) without `GPSDateTime` values by GoPro cameras.

 The points without time are assumed to be calculated, as there are not always 18 points reported.